Tony Sisti: Life

 Sisti was born in Greenwich Village in 1901.
 He moved to Buffalo when he was ten.
 As a young man, Sisti began boxing at a local gym.
 A year later, he won the New York State’s 1918 Golden Gloves bantamweight championship.
 At that point, he became a professional boxer.
 Over the next twelve years, he boxed whenever he needed money.
 When he finally retired in 1930, he had fought 100 bouts, winning all but 15.
 However, his real passion was art.

 From 1926 to 1931, Sisti studied visual arts at the Royal Academy of Fine Arts in Florence, eventually earning a doctor's degree in painting.
 During this period, he also traveled throughout Europe.
 He also accompanied Ernest Hemingway on a trip to the Congo.
 When he ran out of money, Sisti arranged a boxing match in Rome, winning enough money to finance his return to Buffalo.
-Later, he used the winnings from another fight to underwrite the cost a personal art show in New York City.
+Later, he used the winnings from another fight to underwrite the cost of a personal art show in New York City.

 Sisti joined the Art Institute of Buffalo as a member of the faculty in 1932.
 He taught painting and anatomy at the institute until 1938.
 During the mid-1930s, he also won several Works Projects Administration art commissions including a large oil painting called Circus and a mural at Buffalo’s City Hospital.
 Unfortunately, the mural no longer exists.

 In 1938, he opened his own art studio on Franklin Street in the Allentown area of Buffalo.
 He continued to teach art as well, flying to Manhattan every week to teach drawing at the New York School of Applied Design for Women.
 Over the years, Sisti became an active member of the Allentown community.
 In 1958, he helped the Allentown neighborhood organize an outdoor art festival, serving as the event’s first chairman.
 Fifty years later, the Allentown Art Festival is still a popular annual event in Buffalo.

 In 1979, Sisti made a major gift to the Burchfield-Penney Art Center, including 26 paintings and drawings by Charles E. Burchfield as well as 32 of his own works.
 In 1981, the City of Buffalo named a park in the Allentown area in his honor.
 Tony Sisti Park is located near the intersection of Franklin Street and North Street.

 Sisti died in Buffalo on 15 December 1983.
 More than twenty-five years later, he is still remembered in Buffalo as a painter, art collector, and patron of the arts.
 In 2009, when the Burchfield-Penney Art Center opened its new museum on the campus of Buffalo State College, one of the main floor galleries was named after Sisti.